Texas Mineral Rights

 Top Texas Oil & Gas Producing Counties

-We buy mineral rights throughout Texas.
+We buy mineral rights in Texas.
 Minerals in the shale basins have the most prolific wells, but we will buy minerals anywhere in Texas.
-These are the top-producing counties in Texas:
+These are the top oil and gas producing counties in Texas:

 NOTE: It is important to realize that, even in the top counties, there are areas of the county that produce vast amounts of oil and gas but other areas that produce none.
-Location is very important!
+Location is everything!

 Texas Shale Basins